 Victor Hugo’s House and Place des Vosges

-While I didn’t get to visit Victor Hugo’s house (it was closed – *sad face*), the Place des Vosges, is a pretty little square to sit and enjoy some peace and quiet, away from the hustle and bustle.
+While I didn’t get to visit Victor Hugo’s house (it was closed!), the Place des Vosges is a pretty little square to sit and enjoy some peace and quiet, away from the hustle and bustle.

 Jardin des Tuileries

-One of my favourite Parisian pastimes is to grab a box of macarons from Laduree on the Champs Elysees and sit with my book and sweet treats in the Jardin des Tuileries, just winding away the time.
+One of my favourite Parisian pastimes, I simply love to sit with my book and a box of sweet treats in the Jardin des Tuileries just winding away the time.
 I like to think that when I live in Paris, I’ll do this every Sunday afternoon.
 A girl can dream right!?

 Opera de Paris, Palais Garnier